sunrise and bright clouds

 How did Peter use his authority to bind and loose in the early church?
 One example of Peter’s exercising judgment in the church is found in Acts 5:1-11, where Ananias and his wife Sapphira died because they lied to the church and to God.
 Peter also rebuked a man named Simon who wanted to buy the authority that God had given to the apostles (Acts 8:18-24).

 What about binding and loosing in the church today?
 There are clear examples in the New Testament to show that God expects each church to take action to restrain evil in its own local body.
 One example is in I Corinthians 5.
-Paul rebuked the church in Corinth for failing to exercise judgment against sin among them.
+In verse 2 of that chapter, Paul rebuked the church in Corinth for failing to exercise judgment against sin among them.
 He said, “And ye are puffed up, and have not rather mourned, that he that hath done this deed might be taken away from among you.”
 In the book of Revelation in the letter to the church at Pergamos, Jesus said, “But I have a few things against thee, because thou hast there them that hold the doctrine of Balaam, who taught Balac to cast a stumblingblock before the children of Israel, to eat things sacrificed unto idols, and to commit fornication.
 So hast thou also them that hold the doctrine of the Nicolaitanes, which thing I hate” (Revelation 2:14-15).
 God does not always immediately intervene when there is sin in a church.
 He expects the church to do the binding and loosing.
 And, He will hold the church accountable if the church does not fulfill this responsibility.
 Binding and loosing is a responsibility that God has delegated to the churches.

 Of course this authority that God has given to the churches can be abused.
-An example is found in III John 1:9-10: “I wrote unto the church: but Diotrephes, who loveth to have the preeminence among them, receiveth us not.
+An example is found in III John 9-10: “I wrote unto the church: but Diotrephes, who loveth to have the preeminence among them, receiveth us not.
 Wherefore, if I come, I will remember his deeds which he doeth, prating against us with malicious words: and not content therewith, neither doth he himself receive the brethren, and forbiddeth them that would, and casteth them out of the church.”
 A church leader named Diotrephes was wrongly putting people out of the church.
 Probably one of the reasons that God set up church leadership with a plurality of elders is to prevent such abuse.
 Sadly, an individual church leader can become proud and wrongly use the authority that God has given to the churches.

 20Then charged he his disciples that they should tell no man that he was Jesus the Christ.